Cefn Tilla History

 The House and title remained in the family until the last Lord Raglan’s death in 2010.
 At that time the house was inherited by Lord Raglan’s nephew Henry Van Moyland who lived in America.
 There were various claims made against the property but these were eventually dropped leading to the sale of the house by Van Moyland in 2015 to Robert Evans.

-Robert has undertaken extensive renovations in an effort to restore the property to its former glory.
-The house has become his family home, but it is also an exclusive wedding venue, and a space for corporate events.
+The property has undergone extensive renovations in an effort to restore the property to its former glory.
+The house is his home, but it is also an exclusive wedding venue, and a space for corporate events.
 Several of the outbuildings and cottages on-site are being renovated to be used as luxury self-catering holiday cottages.
 Visitors to the house should be suitably impressed by its charm and grandeur for years to come.